-Isla has developed, funded, produced and distributed international documentary and fiction films such as the impact film on child illiteracy, H is for Harry, a feature on religious tolerance in Sierra Leone for Danish TV (DR3), to the fictionalised memories of a WW1 nurse in ‘Testament of Youth’.
+Isla has directed, developed, funded, produced and distributed international documentary and fiction films such as the impact film on child illiteracy, H is for Harry, a feature on religious tolerance in Sierra Leone for Danish TV (DR3), the fictionalised memories of a WW1 nurse in ‘Testament of Youth’.

 CONTACT: firstname.lastname@example.org // @islabadenoch